Festo1/AirBnB_clone/README.md

 ## Description of the project

 *The AirBnB clone project aims to create a replica of the Airbnb website and functionality.
-It will consist of:*
+It will consist of :*

 - **A custom command-line interface that allows manipulating data without a visual interface, like a shell.
 This will be used for development and debugging.**